-- Suicide and Crisis Lifeline, 988, The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals in the United States. - Counseling and Psychological Services, 1105 Sunset Ave., Rm 101, (Lafene Counseling and Psychological Services) 785-532-6927: Provides consultation and crisis support; offers individual, couples and group therapy; and training for stress management and other skills for student success. - Center for Advocacy Response and Education, 206 Holton Hall, 785-532-6444: Educates the K-State community about the spectrum of violence and bystander intervention techniques and provides confidential advocacy and support for those who experience sexual assault, dating violence and stalking.
+• Suicide and Crisis Lifeline, 988: The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals in the United States.

+- Lafene Counseling and Psychological Services, 1105 Sunset Ave., Rm 101, 785-532-6927: Provides consultation and crisis support; offers individual, couples and group therapy; and training for stress management and other skills for student success. - Center for Advocacy Response and Education, 206 Holton Hall, 785-532-6444: Educates the K-State community about the spectrum of violence and bystander intervention techniques and provides confidential advocacy and support for those who experience sexual violence, dating violence and stalking.